Quartararo wins as MotoGP resumes; Márquez crashes out

 It was the first of seven races in Spain in a reduced season that was originally scheduled to start in March.
 The second of the 13-races on this year’s calendar will also be run at Jerez next weekend.

-The MotoGP season was set to start in March in Qatar but only Moto 2 and Moto 3 were ran as the coronavirus outbreak struck.
+The MotoGP season was set to start in March in Qatar but only Moto 2 and Moto 3 races took place as the coronavirus outbreak struck.

 The race in Spain was held without fans and under strict health controls.